manellen3/exercise/README.md

 exercise
 ========

-Used to try something, it could remind me also.
+Used to try something, it would remind me also.